Accelerating the Search for Superconductors Using Machine Learning: Validation of our model and Search for new Superconductors

 \subsection{Unexplored Space of materials}

 Manual search for potential superconducting materials within the Materials Project database is rather a time intensive and impractical process.
 To streamline this process, we use the SMACT library \cite{Davies2019} in Python to generate binary compositions consisting of one transition metal and one main group element (details provided in Supplementary Information, Sec.
-V \cite{SI}).
+VI \cite{SI}).
 Elements from the 7th period, noble gases, and radioactive elements such as Tc, Po, and At are excluded.
 The generated compositions are then validated based on fundamental chemical principles, ensuring charge neutrality and conditions on electronegativity.

-Furthermore, we compute the probability of these generated compounds to exist using the given oxidation states of constituents (see Supplementary Information Sec VI \cite{SI}) and retain only those with a probability greater than zero.
-This filtering process reduces the initial 5,085 possible compositions to 292, of which 19 are already listed in \textit{SuperCon-MTG}.
+Furthermore, we compute the probability of these generated compounds to exist using the given oxidation states of constituents (see Supplementary Information Sec VII \cite{SI}) and retain only those with a probability greater than zero.
+This filtering process helps to retain chemically plausible compositions and reduces the initial 5,085 possible compositions to 292, of which 19 are already listed in \textit{SuperCon-MTG}.
 We further refine the dataset of remaining 273 compounds by applying the filtering criteria outlined in Fig.~\ref{fig:MP_filter}.
 From this, we shortlist 11 materials, 4 of which have already been reported as superconductors, predominantly in studies published after 2016, as presented in Table~\ref{tab:Superconductors_Binary}.
 In addition, we propose 7 new compounds as potential superconducting materials, as shown in Table~\ref{tab:Potential_Superconductors_Binary}. \onecolumngrid

 \twocolumngrid